 Purchase assisted devices such as handheld grabbers.
 This will prevent sudden disbalance and a consequent fall.

-Place anti-slip mats in the bathroom so that your elderly do not slip and fall.
+Place anti-slip mats in the bathroom, so your elderly do not slip and fall.

-Install grab bars in the bathroom so that your elderly can have something to hold on to.
+Install grab bars in the bathroom so your elderly can have something to hold on to.

 Give them comfort cushions when they are sitting.

 However cruel this may sound, it is necessary and will make them feel better.
-Movement and exercise are extremely beneficial for a senior with back problems.
-Our seniors may dislike the idea of moving their bodies when they are experiencing pain.
+Movement and exercise are highly beneficial for a senior with back problems.
+Our seniors may dislike moving their bodies when they are experiencing pain.
 But, as a responsible caregiver, you need to motivate them and help them perform some simple exercises every day.
 Movement keeps the blood flowing to the muscles, which helps in easing out the pain.
 And therefore, it becomes essential that you encourage your loved ones to move every day.
-You need to be careful and let your seniors relax and rest when they are in extreme pain.
+However, you need to be careful and let your seniors relax and rest when they are in extreme pain.

-While drugs may seem to relieve pain and provide relief, the long-term use of drugs is certainly not advisable.
+While drugs may seem to relieve pain and provide relief, long-term use is certainly not advisable.
 Therefore, you can take your seniors to a chiropractor.
 They can use natural therapies and methods to treat the problem.

 Other pain-relieving methods

 You can even consider applying ice packs or heat pads where they are experiencing pain.